Want More Clients? You know, the ones that pay *well*?

-I really don’t want this to be a “look at me, look what I did!” kind of post, as I think circumstances are different for everyone and there’s no one-size-fits-all way to go from employee to freelance writer.
+I really don’t want this to be a “look at me, look what I did!” kind of post, as I think circumstances are different for everyone and there’s no one-size-fits-all way to go from employee to finding your first freelance writing job.

 I was kind of flung into it, anyway.
 By choice, of course.